 The Building and Property Committee is responsible for considering the plans and specifications of proposed new congregational buildings or the alteration of existing congregational buildings.
 Approval of the plans and specifications is only granted after consultation with the church architect to ensure that the proposal when constructed will meet the needs of the congregation and is suitable for the site it is located on and represents the full, proper and economic utilisation.

-The Church Architect, Les Oliver, is engaged by the PCV to assist the Committee in the assessment of applications referred to him by the Committee.
+The Church Architect, Andrew Wilson, is engaged by the PCV to assist the Committee in the assessment of applications referred to him by the Committee.

 The Church Architect can be engaged to advise and assist boards with church and manse building matters as detailed in PCV Code 2.20(c) as follows: